 You can even get really specific and write down a detailed image of each step, so you’ll exactly know your current (and future) position.

-(however, to me, this approach – although good for later comparisons – seems too much time-consuming and somehow hard to put on paper, so I’m not using it)
+(however, to me, this approach – although good for later comparisons – seems too time-consuming and somehow hard to put on paper, so I’m not using it)

 Anyhow, by marking my current levels, I’m finished with this part.